davidpet/snippets/cpp/Collections/005 - String Builder - explanation.md

 # String Builder

+In C++, there isn't a built-in "StringBuilder" class like in some other languages such as Java or C#.
+However, the functionality of a StringBuilder can be achieved using the `std::stringstream` class from the `<sstream>` library.
+This class provides a high-level interface for working with string streams, which can be used to efficiently concatenate and manipulate strings.

+Here is a code snippet demonstrating the usage of `std::stringstream` as a StringBuilder:

-In the above code, we first include the `<sstream>` library to use the `std::stringstream` class.
+In the code, we first include the `<sstream>` library to use the `std::stringstream` class.
 We then declare a `std::stringstream` object `ss`.
 We can append strings to this object using the `<<` operator, similar to how we would with `std::cout`.
 The `str()` member function is used to get the current contents of the stringstream as a string.

 We can also clear the contents of the stringstream by calling `str()` with an empty string as an argument.
 This is done before appending new strings to the stringstream.